Can I break my lease if”¦

 It depends one where their jackassery stems from.
 Are they getting twisted out of shape because your rent payment is late?
 Well”¦ they probably need to make a mortgage payment too.
 Quite possibly on the very house you’re living in.
 Consider how you would feel if someone owed you a lot of money and wasn’t paying it.
 Of course they don’t have to be rude and nasty about it, but a landlord is well within their right to demand payment, charge late fees, etc. After all, you agreed to pay on time and agreed to the late fees when you signed your lease.

 Now if the landlord is getting the stink on because you are asking for something to be repaired, then you have certain rights.
 Not necessarily terminating your lease, but you should know and understand your rights as a tenant.
+If disputes between the landlord and the tenant cannot be resolved, a landlord tenant lawyer can step in.

 Which leads us to”¦